UPPS No. 04.01.01

 Except as provided in Sections 04.05 and 04.06, users may not attempt to violate the security or privacy of other computer users on any system accessible via the university computer network.
 The attempted violation of information security or privacy is grounds for revocation of computer access privileges, suspension or discharge of employees, suspension or expulsion of students, and prosecution to the full extent of the law.

 Users are responsible for the security of any computer account (e.g., NetID or username) issued to them and are accountable for any activity that takes place in their account.
 Users who discover or suspect that the security of their account has been compromised must immediately change their password and report the incident to the Information Technology Assistance Center (ITAC) for initial investigation.
-ITAC shall escalate the incident to IT Security if the compromise may increase the risk to other university information resources.
-Any suspected or attempted violation of system security should be reported immediately to ITAC (512.245.4822, email@example.com) or IT Security (512.245.4225, firstname.lastname@example.org).
+ITAC shall escalate the incident to Information Security if the compromise may increase the risk to other university information resources.
+Any suspected or attempted violation of system security should be reported immediately to ITAC at 512.245.4822, firstname.lastname@example.org or Information Security at 512.245.4225, email@example.com.

 - By virtue of their job duties (e.g., the review and monitoring activities described in Section 04.06), designated employees may require and may be entrusted with elevated access privileges to specified information assets.
 These employees normally function in custodial or security-related roles with respect to the specified information assets.